Alice42069/winio-loader/README.md

 winio-loader uses memflow-winio to write to SeValidateImageHeader and SeValidateImageData kernel functions to return zero.

-See [winio-patcher](https://github.com/Alice42069/winio-patcher) for a frontend app.
+[winio-patcher](https://github.com/Alice42069/winio-patcher) is a gui app build with this.